EmanuelFromFlorence/XR-Mixed-Reality-getting-started/README.md

 }
 ```

-In the last step we add the rewind, play and fast forward controls using the `IconButton` component from `@coconut-xr/apfel-kruemel` and icons from `@coconut-xr/lucide-koestlich`.
+In the last step, we add the rewind, play, and fast forward controls using the `IconButton` component from `@coconut-xr/apfel-kruemel` and icons from `@coconut-xr/lucide-koestlich`.

 ![Screenshot](./controls.jpeg)